-Muscle hypertrophy, or growth, is the reason many people work out.
-Central to muscle building is progressively overloading muscles to enhance muscle fiber recruitment.
-Increasing a muscle's time under tension, the volume of workouts, rest periods between sets and rest between workouts are essential elements to efficiently build thicker, more dense muscles.
+We all have our reasons for going to the gym.
+And muscle hypertrophy, or growth, is one of the main ones.
+To build lean, dense muscle, you must progressively overload your muscles to enhance muscle fiber recruitment.
+How do you do that?
+Increasing a muscle's time under tension, the volume of your workouts, rest periods between sets or the rest between workouts are essential elements to efficiently build thicker, more dense muscles.

-Perform "negative" repetitions, and use a training partner to assist you in lifting.
-Use weights that are typically challenging for you to lift on your own.
-Have the partner assist you with the positive, or lifting, portion of the exercise.
-Control the weight yourself during the negative lowering of the weight.
-For example, during a bench press, you control the weight down to your chest.
-Your partner will help you lift it back up to the extended position.
+Keep your attitude positive, but your reps negative.
+Add negative repetitions to your training routine, using a lifting partner to assist you.
+Use a weight that's typically challenging for you to lift on your own.
+Have your partner assist you with the positive, or lifting, portion of the exercise.
+Control the weight yourself during the lowering of the weight (the negative).
+For example, during a bench press, you would slowly lower the weight down to your chest.
+Then your partner helps you lift it back up to the extended position.
 Aim for a rate of three to five seconds during the negative phase.

-Monitor rest time between sets.
-Maintain rest periods of approximately one minute to 90 seconds.
-Shorter rest periods help improve muscular endurance.
-Longer rest periods, on the other hand, are designed to increase power output.
+Building muscle isn't about going hard for the entire workout.
+You need to let your body rest.
+In between your sets, maintain rest periods of approximately 60 to 90 seconds.
+Shorter rest periods help improve muscular endurance, while longer rest periods are designed to increase power output.
 The goal of rest periods for muscle-building regimens is to take the muscle to complete exhaustion during the set and provide just enough recovery time to fulfill the required reps for the next set.

 5. Choose Compound Exercises